 “There are unbroken cassettes around the houses - and children are running around.”

-Love for children, indifference to their fate led Anatoly to another page of his biography - guardianship of children living in front-line regions.
+Love for children and concern for their fate led Anatoly to another page in his biography - guardianship of children living in front-line regions.

 “It was on the eve of the New Year holidays, two years ago,” the man recalls.
 “We decided to congratulate the guys on St. Nicholas Day.
 It was necessary to deliver gifts along the front line.
 And I volunteered to play the role of St. Nicholas.
 The guys were very happy with the congratulations, and we were pleased too.